 Thus, a tremendous change had occurred in the life of Therese Neumann.
 A short while ago she had been a strong and healthy girl, with the ability to work hard; now she found herself struck with partial paralysis - a burden to the very ones she would like so much to help.
 It was during this time that her spiritual life blossomed.
 She offered herself up to the Most Sacred Heart of Jesus.
 She enjoyed spiritual reading, so her family members took turns reading to her about our Our Lord, the Blessed Mother, and the saints.
 The story of Therese- the Little Flower of Jesus was one of her favorites.
 Along with the pains in her legs and back, bedsores caused by her long confinement in this helpless condition added to her great sufferings.
 Dr. Mittendorfer, of Munich, stated that these sores were so deep that the bones were exposed.
 Also at times she had such severe nausea that she was forced to live only on liquids.

-Her spiritual director, Father Naber
+Her spiritual director, Father Josef Naber

-Father Naber, pastor since 1909 of the parish of St. Lawrence in Konnersreuth, had been Therese's spiritual director for nine years.
+Father Josef Naber, pastor since 1909 of the parish of St. Lawrence in Konnersreuth, had been Therese's spiritual director for nine years.
 He was a very devoted pastor, especially to those most in need of comfort.
-Therese, perhaps the most afflicted of all the people in Konnersreuth, was rightfully given a large measure of his paternal care and spiritual guidence.
+Therese, perhaps the most afflicted of all the people in Konnersreuth, was rightfully given a large measure of his paternal care and spiritual guidance.
 He was deeply impressed by the resignation with which Therese bore her many sufferings.